 People often ask if it's safe to feed bones to their dogs.
 We've all heard dire warnings about the peril of giving a dog chicken bones, yet the image of Bowzer with a big knuckle bone is a positive picture of a happy dog.
 Confusing and contradictory, and almost the reverse of reality!

 Simple rule: Raw Bones = Good; Cooked Bones = Bad

 The truth is, most raw bones are fine and healthy for dogs, especially light, crunchy bones like the ones in raw chicken wings.
 ALL cooked bones are NOT good for dogs, since heat will make the bone structure break into sharp splinters.
 Raw bones break into chunks, which can be crunched up and digested to provide your dog with essential calcium after cleaning teeth and gums.

 Now, all of my pets have been eating raw food since 2003, but I was raised on a chicken farm as a youngster, and had a very hard time setting aside my firm belief that you don't give chicken bones to dogs.
-Since seeing is believing, here is a video of Fletcher Lou having dinner.
-He's about 130lbs, and is having one of his larger meals of the week, around 3lbs of raw chicken leg quarters, partially thawed - his favorite meal since he was 9 weeks old.
-It's 4.5 minutes long, and Annie makes an appearance at the end.
+Since seeing is believing, here is a video of Fletcher Lou having dinner, when he was about 3yo.
+He was about 130lbs, and this was one of his largest meals of the week, around 3lbs of raw chicken leg quarters, partially thawed - his favorite meal since he was 9 weeks old.
+The video is 4.5 minutes long, and my sweet Annie makes an appearance at the end.